CCM19/ccm19doks/docs/plugins/erweiterte_statistik.md

 ## Please note

 The number of insertions is only a subset of the number of uses of CCM19.
 The script runs on **every** page request because it always has to check if there is a consent or not.
-Only if there is no consent, the mask is output and the number of insertions above is counted.
+Only if there is no consent, the mask will be output and the above number of insertions will be counted.

 ## What do the numbers mean?

 - **Calls:** Number of calls of the CCM19 script on the server.
-Certain calls, for example from bots, may be excluded from counting as "calls" so that they do not burden the quota of page views in the tariffs.
+Certain calls, for example from bots, may be excluded from being counted as "calls" so that they do not burden the quota of page views in the tariffs.
 - **Inserts:** The number of times the cookie banner widget was called with the widget displayed in a visitor's browser.
 - **All Accepted:** Number of clicks on the "Agree" button in the widget.
 - **Rejected:** Number of clicks on the "Reject Cookies" button in the widget.